7iphil/login-telegram-notifier/readme.txt

 = How do I find my Chat ID? =

-Send a message to the bot, then use the [getUpdates API](https://api.telegram.org/bot`your_token`/getUpdates) to retrieve your chat ID.
+Send a message to the bot, then use the getUpdates API: https://api.telegram.org/bot`your_token`/getUpdates to retrieve your chat ID.

 = I'm not receiving alerts.
 Why? =